EJBlog/EJBlog.github.io/_posts/2016-01-18-climbing-training.md

 <strong>Endurance</strong>
 <ol>
 <li>Traversing - Begin with at least two laps along your favorite wall of traversing.
 The longer you can stay on the wall, the better</li>
 <li>Campus Board hangs - Choose the grip size that is most challenging for you and try to hang for 30 seconds then take a 30 second break.
-Repeat this 4-5 times</li>
+Repeat this four to five times</li>
+<li>Campus Rungs - Pick a rung where you can hang with two hands and feet off the ground.
+Begin climbing up the rungs like a ladder using only your hands.
+Attempt to climb to the top and back down.
+Do this four to five times.</li>
 <li>Pull ups to fail - do as many concecutive pull ups as you possibly can.
 Do three sets.</li>
 <li>Running/cardio - Get out there and get the heart pumping.
 This will help your blood flow for those moments in a crux when you need it most</li>
 </ol>
 <br>
-Here are the climbing gyms in the Louisville area where I do my training <a href="http://www.climbrocksport.com/">Rocksport</a> and <a href="http://climbnulu.com/">Climb Nulu</a>
+For those that are new to campus boarding, here is a <a href="https://www.youtube.com/watch?v=L861czXKGaI">helpful video</a> to get you started.
+Here are the climbing gyms in the Louisville area where I like to do my training <a href="http://www.climbrocksport.com/">Rocksport</a> and <a href="http://climbnulu.com/">Climb Nulu</a>.